librenms/librenms/doc/Extensions/SNMP-Trap-Handler.md

 For those who dig deeper and look at the spooled trap before it's processed will want to understand what type of format it is.
 Here is an example:
 `DISMAN-EVENT-MIB::sysUpTimeInstance 36:2:40:51.67`
-This equates to 36 days, 2 hours, 40 minutes and 51.67 seconds.
+This correspond to 36 days, 2 hours, 40 minutes and 51.67 seconds.

 ### Event logging